hcardamone/sap-automation-poc/readme.md

 # Welcome to eInvoice SAP Test Automation Framework

-eInvoice SAP Test Automation is an automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for SOVOS SAP application monitors.
+eInvoice SAP Test Automation is an automated testing framework developed using [Robot Framework](https://robotframework.org/) for QA purposes for process SAP application.

 # About
-This is a starting guide meant to set the environment ready to run tests and to validate that **all automation developers have the same environment**, making easier to create scenarios, select/process and extract status code in SOVOS applications.
+This is a starting guide meant to set the environment ready to run tests and to validate that **all automation developers have the same environment**, making easier to create scenarios, select/process and extract status code in SAP process.
 For further information, there are some helpful links at the end of this readme.

 # Requirements and tools